 Pugs get along great with other dogs.
-In fact, they’ll likely get along with pretty much any living animal).
+In fact, they’ll likely get along with pretty much any pet in your home.
 These dogs are all about devotion to the pack.
 This means they’re not only loyal to you, but also to your other family pets, especially if they’re dogs.

-But just because Pugs are loving towards dogs of the family doesn’t mean they’ll be as kind with random stranger dogs.
+However, there is a caveat.
+Just because Pugs are loving towards dogs of the family does not mean they’ll be as kind with random stranger dogs.
 Without proper socialization, Pugs may be aggressive towards the unfamiliar.

 My pug hates other dogs but tolerates and protects her little Siberian Husky sister only.
 She’s awkward when other dogs sniff her and she’ll freeze up.
 If they invade too much of her space, then she’ll snap.– 3ishakaurrr (Pug owner @Reddit)

 For your Pug to tolerate stranger dogs, they’ll need to be introduced to as many dogs of all types and breeds early on.
 Having dogs at home will help, but they’ll still need to meet others to interact with different dog personalities.

 If you’re bringing home a Pug puppy into a household with another dog, you’ll need to “introduce” the two canine members of the family.
 This may mean meeting on neutral grounds first, such as a dog park or even in the front yard.